 \section{Conclusion}

-This paper proposes whole-body motion planning and safety-critical control for an aerial manipulator using superquadrics and proxies, where both the multirotor platform and the robot arm linkages independently avoid collisions with surrounding obstacles.
-First, we derive the dynamic model of the aerial manipulator by attaching a multi-DOF robot arm to a fully actuated hexarotor.
+This paper proposes whole-body motion planning and safety-critical control for an AM using superquadrics and proxies, where both the multirotor platform and the robot arm linkages independently avoid collisions with surrounding obstacles.
+First, we derive the dynamic model of the AM by attaching a multi-DOF robot arm to a fully actuated hexarotor.
 Second, we design a maximum-clearance whole-body motion planner by integrating the SQ–proxy representation with Voronoi diagrams on an equilibrium manifold.
 Third, a controller is developed to ensure thrust limits and collision avoidance.
 Through comparative simulations, we show that our framework outperforms sampling-based planners in cluttered environments, achieving faster, safer, and smoother trajectories, and surpasses ellipsoid-based ablation methods in accurately representing geometry.
-Additionally, we validate the dynamic feasibility and robustness of our approach on a physical aerial manipulator.

-For future work, both the planning and control methods will be extended to three-dimensional environments and experimentally validated in more cluttered scenarios that include thin cylindrical obstacles only allowing narrow gaps near the target location.
+Additionally, we validate the dynamic feasibility and robustness of our approach on a physical AM.
+For future work, both planning and control methods will be extended to 3D environments and experimentally validated in more cluttered scenarios that include obstacles only allowing narrow gaps near the target location.